 - Double Meaning Title: In-Universe, in another context, the literal translation of the proposed "Law Procedural" Habeas Corpus ("produce the corpse") also signifies the fact that the screenwriters are pitching a completely ludicrous idea for a movie that has no chance of being successful.
 Griffin points out the absurdity of it all when he notes that Tom Oakley's pitch distinctly lacks a Second Act; in the originally proposed story, there wouldn't be any meaningful development of the plot or its main character (the District Attorney) until after a sudden plot twist near the very conclusion.
-Later studio changes after the film gets produced only only take an already absurd premise (for a movie) and make it even stranger.
+Later studio changes after the film gets produced only take an already absurd premise (for a movie) and make it even stranger.

 - High Concept: Set in the film industry, this is now a textbook for how to make film pitches.Griffin: Twenty-five words or less.

 - Karma Houdini: Griffin gets away with murder, backstabbing and cheapening an artsy film for the sake of profit.
 The writer who provoked Griffin into committing the murder pulled off his plan without any hitches, and even became Griffin's accomplice by the end.

-- The Nineties: The clothes and hair significantly date the film.
+- The '90s: The clothes and hair significantly date the film.
 Also, many of the cameos are by celebrities whose stars have dimmed since 1992, and are less easy to recognize for present-day viewers watching the movie for the first time.

 - The Oner: The opening shot, with improvised dialogue.
 An homage to Touch of Evil.